Speech Pathology Services in Forster

 Contact FAST Speech Pathology

-Please do not hesitate to get in touch via the phone number or email listed below, or using our simple request form.
+If you’re unsure whether you’re eligible or how to get started, please feel free to send an enquiry via the phone number or email listed below, or using our simple request form.

 Business Hours: Mon and Tues 9am-4pm, Wednesday 9am-12pm

-I acknowledge the Worimi and Biripi people, traditional owners of the land I am lucky enough to live and work.
-I pay respect to their elders past and present and extend that respect to all Aboriginal & Torres Strait Islander peoples today.
+FAST Speech Pathology acknowledges the Worimi and Biripi people, the traditional owners of the land we are lucky enough to live and work on.
+We pay our respects to elders past and present and extend that respect to all Aboriginal & Torres Strait Islander peoples today.

 FAST Speech Pathology embraces the diversity of people we work with.
 We stand alongside LGBTIQA+ communities and celebrate a multicultural Australia.